brownirl/lambda_discrepancy/README.md

 # λ-Discrepancy
-Code for the paper **Mitigating Partial Observability in Decision Processes via the Lambda Discrepancy**.
+Code for the paper **Mitigating Partial Observability in Sequential Decision Processes via the Lambda Discrepancy**.

 For set up, make a virtual environment with
 Python version >=3.11, and